Shopify/theme-tools/archives/theme-check-js/CONTRIBUTING.md

    ```
 Once that is done, you're ready to start using your custom build of the theme-check extension!

-- Open the theme-check-vscode folder in VSCode:
+- Open the theme-check-vscode folder in VS Code:
 code ../theme-check-vscode

 - If prompted for recommended extensions, install them.